Kara Rosenlund is an Australian lifestyle photographer, stylist, adventurer, author and storyteller.

 I work in both the freelance editorial and advertising capacities blending my skills as a photographer and stylist.

-My first hardback photographic book called ‘Shelter – How Australians Live‘ was published by Lantern, an imprint of Penguin Random House, in October 2015.
+My first hardback photographic book called ‘Shelter – How Australians Live‘ was published by Lantern, an imprint of Penguin Random House, in late 2015.
 A very special book which took me on a year long road trip through the Australian landscape, seeking out and documenting quintessentially Australian authentic interiors and landscapes.

 Back at home I live my life in a timber and tin weatherboard cottage, thriving on the casual lifestyle it offers and the joy it brings, shared by my small flock of loved pekin bantams in Brisbane, Queensland.

 I have photographed and styled for some of Australia’s most loved magazine titles.